The boundary method for semi-discrete optimal transport partitions and Wasserstein distance computation: Boundary Method

 \subsection{The boundary method}

-As described below, the boundary method generates a grid $A^r$ approximating the unevaluated region of $A$, and uses it to determine the subgrid $B^r$ containing the boundary set $B$.
-This subgrid is determined by approximating an optimal transport solution from the grid $A^r$ to the point set $\set{\vc{y}_i}_{i=1}^n$.
+We will now formalize the process described in \xref{x:steps}.
+As described below, the boundary method generates a grid $A^r$ over the unevaluated region of $A$, and uses it to determine the subgrid $B^r$ containing the boundary set $B$.
+This subgrid is determined by finding an optimal transport solution from the grid $A^r$ to the point set $\set{\vc{y}_i}_{i=1}^n$.

 Although not strictly necessary, we will restrict ourselves to $A = [0,l]^d$ and apply a Cartesian grid over that region.
 At the $r$-th refinement level of the algorithm, the grid will thus consist of a collection of boxes with width $w_r$ in each dimension of our discretization.
 By a slight abuse of notation, we use $\vc{x}^r$ to refer to such a box, centered at the point $\vc{x}$.
 Thus, $\mu(\vc{x}^r)$ refers to the $\mu$-measure of the box of width $w_r$ centered at $\vc{x}$.